allebb/powergate/README.md

 GET https://api.yourdnsserver.com/domains/1/records
 ```

-By specifying the domain ID and then requesting `records` as the end of the URI the API will now respond with the details of the domain as well as a listing of all records for that domain like so:
+By specifying the domain ID and then requesting `records` at the end of the URI the API will now respond with the details of the domain as well as a listing of all records for that domain like so:

 ```json
 {